Social Groups and Organisations

 Each section is led by qualified, trained adults (male and female) and each is open to boys and girls.
 At present, the Group has over 120 young people in membership.
 Each section runs a full and varied programme of activities aimed at the particular age group of the young people concerned, from games and crafts for the younger members to camping and adventurous outdoor pursuits for the older Scouts and Venture Scouts.

 The Group places a strong emphasis on the outdoors and pursues an active programme of camps and expeditions far afield.
-In recent years the Venture Scouts travelled extensively in mainland Europe, visiting Sweden, Switzerland, Austria, Slovenia Hungary and Spain whilst the Scouts have camped in Sweden (2005), Denmark (2009), and Austria (2014).
-In 2015, the Scouts will travel to Gilwell Park, London for Summer Camp.
+In recent years the Venture Scouts travelled extensively in mainland Europe, visiting Sweden, Switzerland, Austria, Slovenia Hungary and Spain whilst the scouts have camped all over GB and in addition have travelled to France, Denmark, Sweden and Austria.

 The Wednesday Club meets weekly in the Parish Centre and is primarily for people who have retired.
 People who come regularly see the club as a great opportunity to meet other people in a relaxed, friendly atmosphere and many new friendships have been formed.
 People who live alone find it a great opportunity to meet and chat with friends.
 Members are made aware of various events which are happening in the locality.